clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

       image, you can use the version label `latest` when specifying an image.

 #.
 The information shown in the `Urn` column lists the
-   `Publisher:Offer:Sku:Version` for each image available and this is the information we want to create the |CL| Basic VM.
+   `Publisher:Offer:Sku:Version` for each image available.
+This is the information we want to create the |CL| Basic VM.
 Since we are creating a
    |CL| Basic VM, highlight the `clear-linux-project:clear-linux-os:basic:`
    string and copy it to your clipboard.
 Use the label